Multiplicity one theorems: the Archimedean case: Introduction and main results

+embedded in $G$ in the standard way.
+The main technical result of this paper is the following

+\begin{introtheorem} There exists a real algebraic anti-automorphism $\sigma$ on $G$ preserving $G'$ with the following property: every generalized function on $G$ which is invariant under the adjoint action of $G'$ is automatically $\sigma$-invariant. \end{introtheorem}

+A set of anti-automorphisms which satisfy Theorem \ref{thm:main} is constructed in Section \ref{sec:proofC}.
+For example, the matrix transpose is one such anti-automorphism when $G$ is a general linear group.

-By a representation of $G$, we mean a continuous linear action of $G$ on a complete, locally convex, Hausdorff, complex topological vector space.
-We say that a representation $V$ of $G$ is a Harish-Chandra smooth representation if it is Fr\'{e}chet, smooth, of moderate growth, admissible and $\oZ(\gC)$-finite.
-Here and as usual, $\oZ(\gC)$ is the center of the universal enveloping algebra $\oU(\gC)$ of the complexified Lie algebra $\gC$ of $G$.
-The reader may consult \cite{Cass} and \cite[Chapter 11]{W2} for more details about Harish-Chandra smooth representations.
+By a representation of a Lie group, we mean a continuous linear action of the group on a (complete, Hausdorff, complex) locally convex topological vector space.
+When the Lie group is real reductive, a representation is said to be a Casselman-Wallach representation if it is Fr\'{e}chet, smooth, of moderate growth, admissible and $\oZ$-finite.
+Here $\oZ$ is the center of the universal enveloping algebra of its complexified Lie algebra.
+The reader may consult \cite{Cass}, \cite[Chapter 11]{W2} or \cite{BK} for more details about Casselman-Wallach representations.